kevinyuliawan/mtg-display-color-names/README.md

 Chrome extension that appends the display of colors to color names for associated Magic: The Gathering guilds/shards/wedges.

-Turn it on/off by clicking on the extension icon, then clicking on the power button.
-This requires a refresh of the current page you're on.
+Turn it on/off globally by clicking on the extension icon, then clicking on the power button.
+This requires a refresh of the currently open pages to take effect.

 ![Power](https://i.imgur.com/zhPIye3.png)